Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 >> └─nvme1n1p5 259:10   0     2M  0 part
 >> ```
 >>
->> From the results above, we can see that both EFI system partitions are mounted on `/boot/efi`.
+>> From the results above, both EFI system partitions are mounted on `/boot/efi`.
 They are therefore mirrored in RAID.
+>>

 ***Does the content of the EFI System Partition change regularly?***